nickderobertis/last-successful-commit-action/README.md

 in on a given branch between two commits, so we can run some tasks on those changes.

+If the workflow has never been successful, it returns the commit SHA of the first commit in the repo.

 Scroll down to the **Background** section below for more info around why this would be useful.